Location: Paluma Range National Park, Queensland, Australia; Rollingstone / Mount Halifax area, south east of Paluma Township.

 Mt Halifax profile

 A marked trail was built in the 2000s from Paces Road to the summit, by some Vietnam veterans.
-The route is approx 10 km return.
+The route is approximately 11 km return.
 It is a 1,000 metre ascent, then 1,000 metre descent.

 Much of the bushwalk at lower altitudes is in or alongside a rocky and boulder strewn jungle creek.
 Along the way there are some small gorges, waterfalls and cascades.
 Note that in some parts of the year there may be no flowing water in the creek.
 There are diverse vegetation changes along the walk as altitude changes, from woodland, to rainforest, then she-aok and grass trees, bottle brush on exposed ridges, then rainforest at the top.
 As the track ascends you climb narrow rocky ridgelines to reach rainforest near the top.